stackevo/spudreq/draft-trammell-spud-req.md

 SPUD must operate in the present Internet.
 In order to maximize deployment, it should also be useful as an encapsulation between endpoints even before the deployment of middleboxes that understand it.
 The information exposed over SPUD must provide incentives for adoption by both endpoints and middleboxes, and must maximize privacy (by minimizing information exposed).
 Further, SPUD must be robust to packet loss, duplication and reordering by the underlying network service.
 SPUD must work in multipath, multicast, and endpoint multi-homing environments.

-Incremental deployability likely requires limitations of the vocabulary used in signaling, to ensure that each actor in a nontrusted environment has incentives to participate in the signaling protocol honestly; see {{I-D.trammell-stackevo-newtea}} for more.
+Incremental deployability likely requires limitations of the vocabulary used in signaling, to ensure that each actor in a nontrusted environment has incentives to participate in the signaling protocol honestly; see {{stackevo-explicit-coop}} for more.

+## Protection against trivial abuse

+Especially if it is encapsulated over UDP, where there is a good deal of malicious background traffic (reflection, amplification, and state exhaustion attacks, and other exploits of packet spoofing), due to the ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}}.
+SPUD must provide minimal protection against this trivial abuse.
+This probably implies that SPUD requires a proof of return routability and the presence of a feedback channel between endpoints, as well as a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic.
+We note that excludes use of the UDP source port that does not accept traffic (i.e., for one-way communication, as is commonly done for unidirectional UDP tunnels, e.g., MPLS in UDP {{RFC7510}} as an entropy input.

-## Minimum restriction on the overlying transport
+## No unnecessary restrictions on the overlying transport

-SPUD must impose minimal restrictions on the transport protocols it encapsulates.
+Beyond those restrictions deemed necessary as common features of any secure, responsible transport protocol (see {{protection-against-trivial-abuse}}), SPUD must impose minimal restrictions on the transport protocols it encapsulates.
 However, to serve as a substrate, it is necessary to factor out the information that middleboxes commonly rely on and endpoints are commonly willing to expose.
 This information should be included in SPUD, and might itself impose additional restrictions to the overlying transport.

-One example is that SPUD is likely to impose at least return routability and the presence of a feedback channel between endpoints, this being necessary for protection against reflection, amplification, and trivial state exhaustion attacks; see {{return-routability-and-feedback}} for more.
+## No additional start-up latency

+SPUD should not introduce additional start-up latency for overlying transports.

 ## Minimum Header Overhead

 To avoid reducing network performance, the information and coding used in SPUD should be designed to use the minimum necessary amount of additional space in encapsulation headers.

-## No additional start-up latency

-SPUD should not introduce additional start-up latency for overlying transports.

 ## Reliability and Duplication

 As any information provided by SPUD is anyway opportunistic, we assume for now that SPUD does not have to provide reliability and any SPUD mechanism using SPUD information must handle duplication of information.
-However, this decision also depends on the signal type used by SPUD, as further discussed in {{in-band-out-of-band-piggybacked-and-interleaved-signaling}}, and currently assumes that there are no SPUD information that would need to be split over multiple packets.
+However, this decision also depends on the signal type used by SPUD, as further discussed in {{in-band-out-of-band-piggybacked-and-interleaved-signaling}}, and currently assumes that there is no SPUD information that would need to be split over multiple packets.

+## Interoperability with non-encapsulated overlying transports

+It is presumed that "overlying transport X with SPUD" is a distinct entity on the wire from "overlying transport X" on its: though the APIs the overlying transport presents to the application should be equivalent (with the caveat that the variant without SPUD would not necessarily support features enabling communication with the path), there is no requirement that the headers the transport uses be the same in the SPUD and non-SPUD variants.

 # Open questions and discussion

 The preceding requirements reflect the present best understanding of the authors of the functional and technical requirements on an encapsulation-based protocol for common middlebox-endpoint cooperation for overlying transports.
 There remain a few large open questions and points for discussion, detailed in the subsections below.

 ## Tradeoffs in tube identifiers